papapabi/wandb-experiments/README.md

 *Because `model_v2_final_fixed_REAL.pt` is not an experiment tracking strategy.*

-W&B's main power is realized when you **organize things properly**.
+W&B's main power is realized when you organize things properly.
 At the end of the day, it's just another tool.
 Misuse leads to chaos; thoughtful use leads to reproducibility and sanity.

 ### Philosophy: log everything, organize relentlessly

 It's very powerful to log as much as you can to W&B. In MLOps, **metadata is extremely cheap** (kilobytes of JSON), while **compute and human suffering are very expensive**.

-- **Metadata is "free"**: Your dataset might be 500MB.
+- Metadata is "free": Your dataset might be 500MB.
 The metadata you're calculating (word counts, versions, config) is likely less than 5KB.
 It adds zero storage overhead and negligible computation time compared to the model training that follows.
-- **UI clutter is manageable**: It's better to have data hidden in the dashboard than not have it at all.
+- UI clutter is manageable: It's better to have data hidden in the dashboard than not have it at all.
 You can always filter; you can never conjure data you didn't log.

 ---

 ## Naming Conventions

 Consistent naming is critical for navigating the W&B dashboard and understanding your lineage graph.
-Random auto-generated names obscure your pipeline's story—see the [Lineage and Traceability](#lineage-and-traceability) section for a visual example of how good naming makes a pipeline readable at a glance.
+Random auto-generated names obscure your pipeline's story: see the [Lineage and Traceability](#lineage-and-traceability) section for a visual example of how good naming makes a pipeline readable at a glance.

 ### General Rule

-**Prefer dashes (`-`) over underscores (`_`) as delimiters**, except for metric names ([explained below](#metric-names)).
-Keep the name itself [under 128 characters](#artifact-names).
+Prefer dashes (`-`) over underscores (`_`) as delimiters, except for metric names ([explained below](#metric-names)).
+For any identifier, keep it [under 128 characters](#artifact-names).

 Why dashes?
 W&B has different naming constraints for different things (artifacts, metrics, tags, etc.).
-Rather than memorizing each, just use dashes everywhere—they work in all contexts except metrics (especially namespacing them).
+Rather than memorizing each, just use dashes everywhere.
+They work in ALL contexts.

 ### Run Names